petrovic-aleksandar/marketplace-spring-ca/ARCHITECTURE.md

 ```

 ### Global Exception Handling
-Centralized error handling in `GlobalExceptionHandler`
+Centralized error handling is provided in `GlobalExceptionHandler` in the presentation layer.

 ## Running the Application